pjedruszuk/foundationdb4s/README.md

 [FoundationDB developer guide](https://apple.github.io/foundationdb/developer-guide.html#watches) and [FoundationDB Javadoc](https://apple.github.io/foundationdb/javadoc/com/apple/foundationdb/Transaction.html#watch-byte:A-).

-## Reading large amount of data
+## Reading big amount of data
-If you want to stream data from a subspace, it can take longer than FoundationDb transaction time limit, and your data is immutable and append only, or if approximation is good enough for your use case, you can use either use `SubspaceSource` (from akka-streams module) or you can use `RefreshingSubspaceStream` (from core module).
+If you want to stream data from a subspace, it can take longer than FoundationDb transaction time limit, your data is immutable and append only, or if approximation is good enough for your use case, you can use either use `SubspaceSource` (from akka-streams module) or you can use `RefreshingSubspaceStream` (from core module).